What Is Calisthenics?

 Bodyweight calisthenics has its demerits as a training modality when it comes to upper body training as well.

-Training the upper body using just your bodyweight is sub-optimal because progressing with bodyweight calisthenics is extremely hard and unnecessarily time consuming.
+Training the upper body using just your bodyweight is sub-optimal because progressing with bodyweight calisthenics is unnecessarily hard and time consuming.

 Read More: High Volume Calisthenics – Why It SUCKS